barsanuphe/grenier/README.md

 - repositories,
 - what to back up in each,
 - where to keep extra copies
-- sensitive information such as passphrases or passwords, to keep things simple.
+- sensitive information such as passphrases, to keep things simple.

 **The user is responsible for keeping this file safe**.